 Inquiries regarding this RGA may be directed in writing to the Alaska Adult Education Office at ak.adult.ed@alaska.gov or AAE/GED Office, Alaska DOLWD, PO Box 115509, Juneau, AK 99811-5509.
 Email inquiries must indicate the following in the subject line: RGA Inquiry.

-A summary of all written inquiries and responses will be compiled with previous inquires and posted to the AAE Grant Resources website.
-No written inquiries will be accepted after the date and time indicated in the application deadline section listed below.
+A summary of all written inquiries and responses will be posted to the AAE Grant Resources website.
+No written inquiries will be accepted after the date and time indicated in the Application Deadlines section.

 RGA INFORMATIONAL WEBINAR